adityamahekar/World_Capital_Quizz/README.md

   host: "localhost",
   database: "XXXXX",    // <-- your database name
   password: "XXXXX",    // <-- your password
-  port: XXXX,           // <-- your port name
+  port: XXXX,           // <-- your port name, by default for pg 5432 });
-});
 ```
 4️⃣ Run Server